 IFRS 9 will replace the current standard, IAS 39 Financial Instruments: Recognition and Measurement.
 The new standard uses a single approach to determine whether a financial asset is measured at amortized cost or fair value.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics on the financial assets, Most of the requirements of IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods of IAS 39.
-The most significant improvements are expected to be of particular interest to non-financial institutions.
 This standard is effective for annual periods beginning on or after January 1, 2018.